Sharing of Unlicensed Spectrum by Strategic Operators: Dynamic Sharing Schemes

 We begin with the two-operator case.
 Let $\Delta\in(0,w]$ be the amount of spectrum that the operator with high traffic intensity borrows from the operator with low traffic intensity in one slot.
 Consider the following strategy profile.

 \begin{profile} The strategies of the two operators mirror each other.
 Let the system start from the cooperation state with beginning balances $b^1_0=b^2_0=0$.
-Operator 1's strategy at time $t$ depends on the state as follows: \begin{itemize} \item[I.] Cooperation state: \begin{itemize} \item[a.]
+Operator 1's strategy in slot $t$ depends on the state as follows: \begin{itemize} \item[I.] Cooperation state: \begin{itemize} \item[a.]
 Reveal its own traffic intensity $\lambda_t^1$, and learn $\lambda_t^2$ from operator 2. \item[b.]
 If $\lambda_t^1>\lambda_t^2$ and $b_t^1-\Delta>=-\bar{b}$, then use $w+\Delta$ Hz for transmission and reduce the balance to $b_{t+1}^1=b_t^1-\Delta$; if $\lambda_t^1<\lambda_t^2$ and $b_t^1+\Delta<=\bar{b}$, then use $w-\Delta$ Hz for transmission and increase the balance to $b_{t+1}^1=b_t^1+\Delta$; otherwise, let $b_{t+1}^1=b_t^1$ and use $w$ Hz for transmission. \end{itemize} \item[II.]
-Punishment state: If any operator is detected to deviate from this profile in the previous slot, then use maximum power over the full spectrum for $T$ slots and then return to the cooperation state.
+Punishment state: If any operator is detected to deviate from this profile in any state in the previous slot, then use the maximum power over the entire spectrum for $T$ slots and then return to the cooperation state.
 The balances remain unchanged during the punishment state. \end{itemize} \end{profile}

 Because spectrum trade occurs only if there is sufficient balance, the balance $b_t^i$ remains within $[-\overline{b},\overline{b}]$ at all times.
 Without loss of generality, let $\overline{b}=k \Delta$ where $k$ is a positive integer.
 There are two types of deviations: undetectable deviation, i.e., lying about one's own traffic, and detectable deviation, i.e., using a different amount of spectrum than dictated by the profile.